Carousel Creation

 92% of consumers read online reviews before downloading an app — social proof carousels pre-deliver that research

-Star ratings featured prominently on slide 1 increase swipe-through rates by 25-30%
+Star ratings featured prominently on slide 1 tend to increase swipe-through rates by giving viewers an immediate trust signal

 User count milestones ('50,000+ users') work as hooks because they imply popularity without explaining features

-Review-based carousels have 2-3x higher save rates than feature carousels because viewers bookmark them as decision references
+Review-based carousels often earn higher save rates than feature carousels because viewers bookmark them as decision references

 02